Danack/RfcCodex/rfc_attitudes.md

 }
 ```

-where `@bar(...)` immediately before a function declaration is an annotation, leaving `@bar(...)` inside a function as a silenced function call.
+where `@bar(...)` immediately before a function declaration would be parsed as an annotation, and `@bar(...)` inside a function would be parsed as a silenced function call.
 This context dependent meaning is confusing.